 2. Use the right file type: JPEG or PNG

-With images, you’re most likely to encounter a JPEG (or JPG) or a PNG.
+If you’re wondering about different image files like JPG, PNG, GIF, and SVG, just know that on your website you’re most likely to use a JPEG (JPG) or a PNG format.
 There are pros and cons of each, but for most cases you can remember the following:

 - Graphics, especially those using large, flat areas of color, should be saved as PNGs.
 This includes most designs, infographics, images with lots of text in them, and logos.
 PNGs are higher quality than JPEGs, but typically come with a larger file size, too.
-PNGs deal with areas of color and text with nice crisp lines, so you can zoom in and not lose any quality.
+Like their relatives, the SVG file, PNGs deal with areas of color and text with nice crisp lines, so you can zoom in and not lose any quality.
 They also support transparent backgrounds (which you’ll want if you’re using a logo).
-If you have a choice, we recommend saving the PNGs as “24 bit” rather than “8 bit” because of the better quality and richer array of supported colors.
+If you have a choice, we recommend saving PNGs as “24 bit” format rather than “8 bit” because of the better quality and richer array of supported colors.

 What if you’re using a photograph with text over it?
-If the majority of the image is a photograph, you can stick to a JPEG.
+If the majority of the image is a photograph, then stick to a JPEG.

-Most photo programs let you choose JPG or PNG by going to “Save As,” “Export,” or “Save for web” and choosing the type you prefer.
-There are also free online tools like Zamzar that will convert files for you.
+Most simple image programs let you choose JPG or PNG by going to “Save As,” “Export,” or “Save for web” and choosing the type you prefer.
+There are also free browser-based online tools like Zamzar that will convert files for you.

-You can convert from PNG to JPEG, but you don’t optimize any quality by converting a JPEG to a PNG.
-So for example, if you only have your logo as a JPG, you’ll need to go directly to your designer and ask for a PNG from their original design program, rather than trying to reverse-engineer a PNG from a JPEG.
+You can convert a PNG to JPEG, but you don’t gain anything by converting a JPEG to a PNG file.
+That’s because a JPG file is already stored in what’s called a lossy format—the image data has already been lost when it was compressed, so you can’t magically bring it back.
+For example, if you only have your logo as a JPG, you’ll need to go directly to your designer and ask for a PNG file from their original design program, rather than trying to reverse-engineer a PNG from a JPEG file.

 3. Resize images to optimize page speed and appearance

 With web images, you want to find the right balance between size and resolution.
 The higher your resolution, the larger the file size will be.
 In the world of print, high resolution images are a good thing.
-But on the web, huge images can slow down your website’s page speed.
+But on the web, large size, high resolution images can slow down your website’s page speed.
 This hurts your users’ experience and, eventually, your search engine ranking.
 Big images and slow load times are especially annoying for mobile visitors.

-There are times when you’ll want to use a large photo on your website, like for your background or hero image.
-If you use a low-quality image and try to blow it up to be big enough, it will look fuzzy.
+There are times when you’ll want to use large images on your website, like for your background or hero image.
+If you use low-quality images and try to blow them up to be big enough, it will look fuzzy.

-- File size: the number of bytes the file takes up on your computer.
+- Optimal file size: the number of bytes the file takes up on your computer.
 This is the factor that can slow your website way down.
-A 15MB (megabyte) photo is huge.
-A 125KB (kilobyte) photo is much more reasonable.
+A 15MB (megabyte) image is huge.
+A 125KB (kilobyte) image is much more reasonable.
 If your file size is really big, it’s an indicator that either your image dimensions are too large or the resolution is too high.

 - Image size: The actual dimensions of your image, in pixels.
 You probably think of traditional printed photos as 4×6, 5×7, or 8×10.
 But on the web, the height and width are measured in pixels.
 So for example, a typical image on a website or blog might be 795×300 pixels.

-- Resolution: Left over from the world of print, resolution is the quality or density of an image, measured in dots per inch (dpi).
+- Resolution for web images: Left over from the world of print, resolution is the quality or density of an image, measured in dots per inch (dpi).
 A professional printer might require images to be at least 300dpi.
 But most computer monitors display 72dpi or 92dpi, so anything higher than that is overkill and makes your image unnecessarily large.
 When a design program has the option to “save for web”, it means saving it at a low, web-friendly resolution.